-Four local authority schools are due to convert to Academy status during 2016/17 which was a non-adjusting event in 2015/16.
-This change in status will lead to the removal of these schools from the Balance Sheet in 2016/17 and the loss on disposal will be charged to the Comprehensive Income and Expenditure Statement below the Net Cost of Services.
-The estimated loss on disposal is £20.494m.
+Three local authority schools are due to convert to Academy status during 2017/18 which was a non-adjusting event in 2016/17.
+This change in status will lead to the removal of these schools from the Balance Sheet in 2017/18 and the loss on disposal will be charged to the Comprehensive Income and Expenditure Statement below the Net Cost of Services.
+The estimated loss on disposal is £4.257m, which is the carrying value of the assets in the balance sheet.